 The replacement of the 7th day Sabbath for Sunday observance is a man-made doctrine, not God’s; “Choose this day whom you will serve”.

-Contrary to what has been taught for centuries and is still being preached by the mainstream church regarding this verse, Paul is not discussing the Sabbath Day nor is he personally voiding 4th Commandment in the Law of Moses; see ‘Examining the Scriptures‘.
+Contrary to what has been taught for centuries and is still being preached by the mainstream church regarding this verse, Paul is not discussing the Sabbath Day nor is he personally voiding 4th Commandment in the Law of Moses; Please read ‘Examining the Scriptures‘ or watch it on this YouTube link.
 The topics of discourse in chapter 14 are food, fasting and which days to fast.

 By using incorrect interpretive methods, by taking Paul out of context in order to create dogma to fit ‘desired doctrine’, some have created a god to fit their own personal religion.
 That is idolatry of a horrendous magnitude.